MacKinnon Renovations

 The design development phase draws on the schematic designs and drills down deeper into the requirements for the individual spaces identified.
 Individual room requirements will be identified, including room setup, A/V, acoustical needs, seating, and aesthetics.
 Identified stakeholders will be involved in determining specific room requirements.

-In the development of construction documents, an even greater level of detail will be identified.
-This phase produces tender documents.
-All drawings and specifications of the building will be finalized in this phase of the project.
+In the development of construction documents, an even greater level of detail was identified.
+This phase produced the tender documents.
+All drawings and specifications of the building are finalized in this phase of the project.

-A renovation project in MacKinnon 026 and 026B will begin in winter 2019 to construct new facilities for a research lab that will be displaced due to the north wing renovations.
-Demolition will take place during non-teaching hours and other renovation activity is anticipated to be completed by April 2019.
-This website will be updated as exact timelines become available.
+A renovation project in MacKinnon 026 and 026B was completed in winter 2019 to construct new facilities for a research lab that will be displaced due to the north wing renovations.

-Construction in the MacKinnon North Wing: Begins April/May 2019
+Construction in the MacKinnon North Wing: start date October 2019 - Ongoing

-The project's anticipated completion date is November 2020.
-Classes will resume in the north wing of the building in the winter term 2021.
+The project's anticipated completion date is late fall 2022.
+Classes are expected to resume in the north wing of the building in the fall term 2022.

 Previous Open House - February 2018